bat/bat/doc/manual/bayes.md

 @section sec-representation-bat Representation in BAT

 @todo perhaps move this or remove this, let's not repeat ourselves
+@todo Better just have a table of links likelihood -> BCModel::LogLikelihood etc.

 In BAT, a model \f$M\f$ is represented as a C++ subclass of @ref BCModel.
 The crucial parts are to define the likelihood \f$P(D \cond